himynameisoleg/binary-bookmarks/README.md

 # binary-bookmarks
-personal collection of software engineering books, articles, and code from the stuff I’m currently reading.
+personal collection of notes and code-snippets from software engineering books, articles, and stuff I’m currently reading.